BrunoQin/DCM/README.md

 Before installing the DCM, please check the Makfile.
 Make sure that the ifort compiler and netcdf4 libaray have been installed.

-The installation of Fortran-Torch-Adapter are accessible at https://github.com/luc99hen/FTA.
+The installation of Fortran-Torch-Adapter is accessible at https://github.com/luc99hen/FTA.

 Plase contact fangxh@fudan.edu.cn for theoretical explanations and technical assistance.